I’m creating content for my new Drumming for Birth course at the moment. This week, one one of the topics I shared was how to choose a drum.

 - Juha Jarvinen at Yxpila Art (Finland)

-One affordable exception to the skin drum option: The Irish Bodhran.
-It typically comes with a wooden stick called a tipper, and you’ll need a soft beater instead but these are very easy to make (with a foraged stick and a stuffed sock or piece of felt attached to the stick with a string or elastic-I have made several beaters).
+One affordable skin drum option is the Irish Bodhran.
+Whilst it is not officially designed as a shamanic drum it works perfectly for that purpose.
+A bodhran usually comes with a wooden stick called a tipper, and you’ll need a soft beater instead but these are very easy to make (a foraged stick and a stuffed sock or piece of felt attached to the stick with a string or elastic, or watch this video).
+Or you could buy a beater to go with your drum.
+Drum beaters come in factory or handmade versions.
+There are plenty of handmade ones on Etsy.

 My first drum was a Bodhran, bought by my parents in Ireland from the oldest bodhran maker in Ireland, Malachy Kearns, and gifted to me.
-Malachy Kearns bodhrans start at 130 euros, however I have found such bodhrans available second hand on Ebay or Facebook marketplace for as little as £20 to 40.
+Malachy Kearns bodhrans start at 130 euros, however I have found such bodhrans available second hand on Ebay or Facebook marketplace for as little as £30 to 40.
 Another well known bodhran brand is Waltons.
+Just make sure to buy one that is a decent size.

-A few other people I have either seen drums made by (at circles etc) or heard of being reputable drum makers (some run drum birthing workshops and also sell kits to make your own drum)
+A few other people I have either seen drums made by (some run drum birthing workshops and also sell kits to make your own drum)

-General UK instruments shops that sell drums and other musical instruments
+General instruments shops that sell drums and other musical instruments in the UK:

 A list of makers recommended by knowledgeable friends (but I haven’t seen any of these drums myself)